A logo shows up on screen.

 A capable detection system measures the quality of each exposure, not just the count:

 Each of these variables affects the commercial value of an exposure.
 A logo occupying a third of the screen during a peak-viewership moment carries significantly more value than a small corner placement during a low-traffic segment.
-Detection data is how you demonstrate that difference with evidence, not assertion.

 Traditional Sports vs. Esports: Two Different Challenges